cdscih/interviews-prep/README.md

 # study
-Collection of useful study resources for Software Engineering
+Collection of useful study resources for Software Engineering interviews